 In short, you can make your eyes look tapered, larger, smaller, longer, etcetera with every lash session.

 10- Perfectly Safe

 Unlike how artificial lashes were dangerous a few decades ago, lash extensions are totally harmless and safe today.

 Make sure you are getting your lashes done by a licensed professional.
 That’s because a certified lash artist will use adhesives, gel pads, cleansers, and tools that are safe, hygienic, and approved.

 Cons Of Eyelash Extensions

 When Seena Owens came back to the movie set of Intolerance after flaunting the world’s first-ever eyelash extensions put together by a wigmaker, her eyes were swollen shut.
 But that was because the technique of applying lash extensions wasn’t accompanied by certified training.

-Even today, lash extensions can pose discomforts when done by an unlicensed tech.
+Even today, lash extensions can pose discomfort when done by an unlicensed tech.
 What can happen if you go for cheaper treatments at shady salons?

 1- Eyelash Extension Allergies

 Although quite rare, it is possible to have an allergic reaction to the eyelash extension adhesive used to affix the extensions.